Habits of Mind

 Common Behaviours of Students who Can’t Listen with Understanding and Empathy

 - They often say they are listening, but they are rehearsing in their head what they are going to say next when their partner is finished.

 - They ridicule, laugh at, or put down other students’ ideas.

 - They interrupt and are unable to build upon, consider the merits of, or operate on another person’s ideas.

-An amazing discovery about the human brain is its plasticity – its ability to “rewire”, change and even repair itself to become smarter.
-Flexible people have the capacity to change their mind as they receive additional data.
-They draw upon a range of problem solving strategies and know when it is appropriate to be broad and global in their thinking and when a situation requires detailed precision.
+An amazing discovery about the human brain is its plasticity – its ability to rewire, change and even repair itself to become smarter.
+Flexible people have the capacity to change their minds as they receive additional data.
+They draw upon a range of problem-solving strategies and know when it is appropriate to be broad and global in their thinking and when a situation requires detailed precision.
 They create and seek novel approaches and have a well-developed sense of humour.
 They are able to identify a range of possible consequences.
 Flexible people can approach a problem from a new angle using a novel approach.
 They consider alternative points of view or deal with several sources of information simultaneously.
-Their minds are open to change, based on additional information and data or reasoning, which contradicts their beliefs.
+Their minds are open to change based on additional information and data or reasoning, which contradicts their beliefs.